|Cash and short duration bonds: high conviction

 - Emerging market hard currency debt is preferred to local currency debt considering the risk facing the respective economies and currencies

 - Many EM economies run high debt deficits, low currency reserves and potentially lack capacity to deal with the COVID-19 crisis.
-The recovery from the pandemic differs in EM and is mostly linked to the infection rates, with Latin America, South Africa, Israel, the Philippines and India under pressure
+The recovery from the pandemic differs within the economies and is mostly linked to the infection rates.
+Latin America, South Africa, Israel, the Philippines and India seem particularly under pressure

 - Although corporate fundamentals are less robust and default rates are gradually rising, the majority of EM central banks have helped issuers with more accommodative monetary policies.
-With rising COVID-19 infections starting to affect EM economies and forex, we are more cautious on local currency
+With rising infection levels starting to affect EM economies and forex, caution seems preferable on local currency debt

-- Given downside risks from geopolitical issues, we maintain a low conviction to the asset class as margin pressure may increase in the current volatile environment.
+- Given downside risks from geopolitical issues, a low conviction to the asset class is maintained as margin pressure may increase in the current volatile environment.

 |Equities: high conviction

 - Portfolios have been positioned in high quality, conservatively capitalised businesses for the longer term.
-Valuations remain elevated by historical standards but unlikely to revert back to their mean until central banks’ support is dialed down.
-With a blue-sky scenario (from an earnings’ perspective) largely priced in already, we believe investors will need to be selective
+Valuations remain elevated by historical standards but unlikely to revert back to their mean until central banks’ support is reduced.
+With a blue-sky scenario (from an earnings’ perspective) largely priced in already, we believe upside is limited

-- Regionally, we see compelling opportunities in both developed market equities and emerging market equities from a risk budgeting perspective.
+- Regionally, more compelling opportunities seem available in developed market equities, and a high conviction stance persists, while being neutral on emerging market equities from a risk budgeting perspective.
 However, not all emerging markets are created equally and so warrant selectivity, with Asia appearing to provide a broader opportunity set than elsewhere.

 |Developed market equities: high conviction